Residence permit application if you are Dutch

 Dutch citizens from elsewhere

-European Dutch citizens and Dutch citizens from Curaçao, St. Maarten and Aruba can freely enter Bonaire, St. Eustatius and Saba for up to six months every twelve months.
-If these Dutch citizens want to work, they may work for a maximum of three months without a written Declaration of Admittance by Law.
-If they want to live for more than six months or work for more than three months, they must apply for a Declaration of Admittance by Law.
+European Dutch citizens and Dutch citizens from Curaçao, St. Maarten and Aruba can freely enter Bonaire, St. Eustatius and Saba for up to 180 days every 365 days.
+If these Dutch citizens want to work or do an internship, they may stay for a maximum of 90 days without a written Declaration of Admittance by Law.
+If they want to live for more than 180 days or do an internship/work for more than 90 days, they must apply for a Declaration of Admittance by Law.

 Applications ‘Declaration of Admittance by Law’